 In 2013, Rosemary was named as the 2013 Telstra Queensland and Australian Business Woman of the Year.
 She was also the Queensland and Australian winner of Telstra’s Community and Government awards and the Queensland winner of Telstra's award for Innovation.

-Rosemary is currently Chairperson of the Federal Safety, Rehabilitation and Compensation Commission, Chairman of the Commonwealth Bank Officers Superannuation Fund, a member of the Children's Hospital Foundation (Queensland) Board and the Queensland Council of the Australian Institute of Company Directors and a member of Investment Committees for Queensland University of Technology and Cambooya Pty Ltd.
+Rosemary is currently Chairperson of the Federal Safety, Rehabilitation and Compensation Commission, Chairman of the Commonwealth Bank Officers Superannuation Fund, a member of the Advisory Board of the Committee for Brisbane and a member of Investment Committees for Queensland University of Technology and Cambooya Pty Ltd.

 Rosemary built an organisation known globally for innovation:

 In 2014 Rosemary won a Global Innovation Award from Pensions and Investment Magazine (USA) for a new product that helps members tailor savings to their age, account balance and the economic environment

 In 2013 Rosemary won the Telstra Business Innovation Award for Queensland

 In 2000 QSuper achieved superannuation equity for Queensland Government workers, which benefited some 80,000 people, mainly women

 In 2015 QSuper was awarded Best Superannuation Fund, Best Pension Fund and Best New Product

 In 2014 QSuper won Australian HR Award Employer of Choice (Public Sector and NFP) and had an employee engagement score of 88%